Eastern Distributor: Post-opening

+Soon after opening, southbound motorists were found to be entering the Eastern Distributor from the Cross City Tunnel access point and immediately attempting to cross three lanes for the Anzac Parade off-ramp on the other side of the carriageway.
+Permanent traffic obstacles were subsequently installed and users are now referred to the Lachlan Street/Dacey Avenue exit, or as through traffic towards Sydney Airport.

 Toll booths initially operated at toll points along the Eastern Distributor.
-With the progressive introduction of electronic tolls, in 2012, these were replaced by readers on a gantry and demolished.
+With the progressive introduction of electronic tolls, these were replaced by readers on a gantry in 2012 and demolished.

+Eastern Distributor was allocated part of Metroad 1 on its opening in 1999.
+With the conversion to the newer alphanumeric system in 2013, this was replaced with route M1.

 In July 2017, the northbound off-ramp exit onto South Dowling Street towards Cleveland Street was closed off for 24 hours per day, 7 days a week, on a six-month trial (initially three months).
 Prior to the closure, the exit was the last northbound exit before toll and was closed during morning and afternoon peaks.
 Vehicles would regularly queue at the South Dowling Street/Cleveland Street intersection and spill back onto the motorway via the exit.
 The trial closure saw significant improvements to traffic congestion along both South Dowling Street and the Eastern Distributor, and increase in speeds on both roads.
 Following the successful trial, the exit was permanently closed in February 2018.

 Tolls

 Ownership

-The Eastern Distributor is owned and operated by Airport Motorway Limited (AML), which is 75.1% owned by Transurban.
-The remaining shareholders are Industry Funds Management (14.37%) and UniSuper (10.53%).
+The Eastern Distributor is owned and operated by Airport Motorway Limited (AML) that was originally owned by Trust Company of Australia (73%), Leighton Contractors (17%) and UniSuper (10%).
+In 1998 the National Australia Bank purchased a 6% stake from Leighton Contractors.

-When AML was incorporated, Leighton Group held 11% of AML, with Macquarie Infrastructure Group being the holder of the balance.
-Leighton sold its stake to Macquarie Infrastructure in 2000.
-By 2005, Macquarie Infrastructure Group held 71.35% of AML.
+In 2000 Leighton Contractors sold its stake to Macquarie Infrastructure Group in 2000.
+By 2005, Macquarie Infrastructure Group held 71% of AML.
 Macquarie Infrastructure Group spun off Sydney Roads Group including its stake in AML in July 2006.
 Sydney Roads Group was sold to Transurban in April 2007.
-In September 2007, Transurban further acquired a 3.75% stake in AML, increasing its stake to 75.1% stake which it held to this day.
+In September 2007, Transurban acquired a further 4% stake in AML, increasing its stake to 75%.
+The remaining shareholders are Industry Funds Management (14%) and UniSuper (11%).